 Adult adoptees, members of adoptive families, as well as birth families decide to start adoption reunion journeys for many different reasons.
 Adult adoptees decide to search for their birth families due to a genuine curiosity regarding their birth mother and potential siblings and family.
 Others decide to search out of a feeling of wanting to put missing pieces of their life puzzle together, and some want to learn more about their medical history.
 For the top five reasons adoptees search for biological family, see “Top 5 Reasons Adoptees Search for Birth Family Members.”
 Adoptive family members may wish to learn more about their adopted child’s birth family related to personality traits or medical issues as well as just basic curiosity.
 Birth families also feel the loss and may feel the need to know how the child is doing in life.

-According to the Child Welfare Information Gateway the main reasons people search include the following: general family information, family traits and personalities, medical history information, reason for adoption, connection for other siblings, birth parent reassurance.
+According to the Child Welfare Information Gateway the main reasons people search include the following: general family information, family traits, and personalities, medical history information, the reason for adoption, connection for other siblings, birth parent reassurance.

 Some of the benefits of using a Reunion Registry include the following:

 1. Setting up a profile is relatively simple and requires basic information such as birth year, state, name, country, agency.